MAY to OCT Mon, Wed-Sun, Hol 9-17.

 |1995||Temiya Cavern Preservation Center opened to the public.|

-Temiya Cave is only a small remains of a cave, which is of great archaeological interest.
-It contains cave carvings and Inkoku paintings from the Zoku-Joumon period of Ainu history, about 400 AD.
+手宮洞窟 (Temiya Cave) is only a small remains of a cave, which is of great archaeological interest.
+It contains cave carvings and Inkoku paintings from the Zoku-Joumon period of the Ainu, about 400 AD.

 The cave was discovered in 1866 by a soldier of the Imperial Guard.
 He was constructing a herring watch box and was looking for rocks he could use.
 He discovered an outcrop of tufa, but was astonished by various patterns engraved into the stone walls.

 The cave was explored by the British geologist John Milne and by Enomoto Takeaki, the secretary of the Kaitakushi Yamanouchi Teiun (Hokkaido Development Commission) in 1878.
 After they published the results the cave became public knowledge.
 A discussion started among scholars which seems to us very Japanese: are those engravings pictures, symbols or letters.
 Only a land where complex painted patterns are interpreted as characters can actually have such an idea.
 The scholars even tried to read them and translate them, with rather weird results.
 And as far as we know this discussion is still ongoing.
 In Europe similar patterns are generally interpreted as depictions of humans and animals.